rjclancy/spring-professional-5-study-quide/index.md

 Does not generate code.
 Provides a set of managed dependencies that have been verified to work together.
 Provides a set of managed Maven plug-ins configured to produce certain artifacts.
 ### Why is it “opinionated”?
 ### What things affect what Spring Boot sets up?
-Spring Boot detects the dependencies available on the classpath and configures Spring beans accordingly.
-There are a number of annotations, examples are @ConditionalOnClass, @ConditionalOnBean, @ConditionalOnMissingBean and @ConditionalOnMissingClass, that allows for applying conditions to Spring configuration classes or Spring bean declaration methods in such classes.
-Examples:
-•	A Spring bean is to be created only if a certain dependency is available on the classpath.
-Use @ConditionalOnClass and supply a class contained in the dependency in question.
-•	A Spring bean is to be created only if there is no bean of a certain type or with a certain name created.
-Use @ConditionalOnMissingBean and specify name or type of bean to check.
 ### What is a Spring Boot starter POM?
 Why is it useful?
 Starters are a set of convenient dependency descriptors that you can include in your application
 ### Spring Boot supports both properties and YML files.
 Would you recognize and understand them if you saw them?